-To help make your next move easier, I’ve asked a handful of experts some of your most pressing packing and packing materials questions—with any luck, your next move will be much smoother as a result.
+To help make your next move easier, I've asked a handful of moving experts some of your most pressing packing material questions—with any luck, your next move will be much smoother as a result.

 "Bubble wrap will work just fine for a vase, it all depends on what box are you packing it into," says Katie Hart, a relocation manager at Fantastic Removals, a removal and storage company in London.
 "If you are throwing it in a cardboard box that is a bit large for the job, yes, you can fill the gaps with packing peanuts.
 However, it is still a good idea to wrap the vase in bubble wrap."

 In addition to cocooning your valuables in a sheet (or two) of bubble wrap, many professionals recommend adding a few layers to your shipping container.

 "We found it best to line the bottoms and sides on the inside of the boxes with bubble wrap," says Vasilis "Billy" Markou, the national move coach at College H.U.N.K.S.
 Hauling Junk.
 "The bubble wrap will allow you to create a buffer zone within the confines of the box."